top of page

 20211126_113005 (2).jpg

-Nikki Jo Mattinas - Facilitator
+Nikki Jo Mattinas - Youth Social Enterprise Consultant.

 Wachay!

 I am Cree from Constance Lake First Nation but I call North Bay my home.
 I am a recovering addict and I live an Indigenous cultural lifestyle to help me along my path.
 I have two children and I am a small business owner and an artist.
-I have been with Endaayaan for almost three years working as a facilitator which I love doing.
+I have been with Endaayaan for almost five years working as a facilitator which I love doing.
 I do workshops such as sewing, drumming and painting.
 Being a part of a community like Endaayaan makes me so happy.

 Thank you.